DeepakSRawat/star-wars-Agents/README.md

 Hey there!

-This is a Star Wars Agents.
+This is a (Star Wars Agents)[https://starwarsagents.vercel.app/].
 An Assingment Project created with [Next.js](https://nextjs.org) (a React Framework), Typescript and Tailwind CSS.

 For, running it locally, paste the following command in terminal: